Shadowrun: Hong Kong Extended Edition

 Shadowrun: Hong Kong is a spin-off campaign in the Shadowrun series, praised for its interactive turn-based combat and traditional RPG setup, being a cornerstone of virtual tabletop games, except the party is thrown into a cyberpunk-themed fantasy world.
 Growing up as a street orphan, you reunite with your foster brother in the city of Hong Kong to decipher Raymond’s urgent message.

-Genre: A Strategic Adventure RPG
+Genre: A Strategy Turn-Based RPG

 Shadowrun: Hong Kong’s Campaigns